Kevin McGrath

 • Lead software developer of the AWS-based Whole Story Uncertainty & Probabilities (WSUP) web application.

 • This GIS tool provides forecasters with 1200+ elements from the National Blend of Models (NBM), Global Ensemble Forecast System (GEFS), National Digital Forecast Database (NDFD), Real-Time Mesoscale Analysis (RTMA), and Unrestricted Mesoscale Analysis (URMA), and various storm surge models in real-time utilizing technologies like MapServer, OpenLayers, Bootstrap, jQuery, Python, PHP, JavaScript, and AWS (EC2, S3, load balancers, Lambda, etc.).
-Features include displaying forecast evolution over time (dProg/dt), comparing forecast values with min/max station records, animation download tool, user-selectable color tables, cursor sampling, and an auto-updating mode to always display latest data.
+Features include displaying forecast evolution over time (dProg/dt), comparing forecast values with min/max station records, animation download tool, user-selectable color tables, and cursor sampling.

 • Design and manage real-time processing of model data on a Linux-based NWS supercomputer (WCOSS) with output disseminated by the WSUP Viewer and NOAA Open Data Dissemination S3 buckets in various formats (GRIB, TIF, GeoJSON, etc.).
 The processing uses a combination of Python, Bash, and the PBS HPC job scheduler.
 A Rocoto-based workflow management solution defines, launches, and tracks over 900 hourly tasks and their associated dependencies.